riatelab/bertin/README.md

 ### Regular Square

 The _regularsquare_ type is used to draw a map by proportional squares in a regular grid, from absolute quantitative data.
-[Source](https://github.com/neocarto/bertin/blob/main/src/layers/regularsquare.js), [Example ans methodology](https://observablehq.com/@neocartocnrs/bertin-js-regular-squares?collection=@neocartocnrs/bertin).
+[Source](https://github.com/neocarto/bertin/blob/main/src/layers/regularsquare.js), [Example and methodology](https://observablehq.com/@neocartocnrs/bertin-js-regular-squares?collection=@neocartocnrs/bertin).

 ![](./img/regularsquare.png)